psalire/Poker-Hand-Auditor/README.md

 However, when looking at the first table showing the actual hand distribution of the sample, it's clear that the distribution is very irregular.
 All hands except for four of a kind and straight fall significantly outside of the 99.7% confidence interval.
 In addition, the most common hand by far was a pair, not high card as is expected.

+Chi-squared tests also rejected conformity to the expected distribution (p > 0.05).

 This sample shows a bad RNG algorithm.
 More samples are needed to reach a conclusion.